patrikx3/onenote/README.md

 (The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
 -->

-The app can be found on [ElectronJs Apps](https://electronjs.org/apps/p3x-onenote)
+The app can be found on [ElectronJs Apps](https://electronjs.org/apps) and search for `P3X`, you will find it.

 [Change log](change-log.md)